 An SPI command always starts with the external master sending a command byte to the flash slave, followed by a variable number of address and data bytes.
 The number of address and data bytes are specific to each command, as described below.
-In Figure 69, and Figure 72, above Cn is the SPI command bit, An is the address bit and Dn is the data bit (note: MSBit in each byte first).
-After CSN is deactivated, a flash write or erase command requires the chip to do the flash programming or erase, and this will take some time to complete therefore, it is advised not to issue a new command until the specified amount of time has elapsed.
-Alternatively, you can repeatedly issue RDSR commands until the RDYN bit reads back as 0.
+In Figure 61. and Figure 62. above Cn is the SPI Command Bit and Dn is the Data Bit (note: LSByte to MSByte, MSBit in each byte first).

-17.7.1.1 Write enable (WREN)
+17.5.1.1 Write enable (WREN)